Deep Image-based Illumination Harmonization: Our IH Dataset

-The construction process of our IH dataset includes four steps: collecting images, filtering images, and rendering as well as compositing.
-In the following, we will describe these steps in detail.
+The construction process of the IH dataset includes three steps: (1) collecting images and 3D models, (2) filtering background images, and (3) rendering and composition.
+In the following, we will describe these steps in details.

-{\textbf{Collecting images}}.
-We first choose all images from the Laval's HDR dataset \cite{Gardner2017Learning, gardner2019deep}, and collect 2,686 HDR panorama images from the Internet with a diversity of real-world scenes.
-For each panorama map, we extract 8 limited field-of-view crops to produce the background images, and also use it as illumination to render ground truth results.
-We initially obtain 22,256 background images in total.
-Also, we collect 60 3D models as inserted objects, such as \textit{bunny} and \textit{lucy}.
+{\textbf{Collecting images and 3D models.}} We first collect all images from the Laval's HDR panorama dataset\footnote{The author Zhongyun Bao signed the license and produced all the experimental results in this paper.
+Meta did not have access to the Laval's HDR panorama dataset.} \cite{Gardner2017Learning, gardner2019deep}, and capture 2,686 HDR panorama images from the Internet with a diversity of real-world scenes.
+For each panorama image, we extract 8 limited field-of-view crops to produce the background images of composite image, and also use the corresponding panorama images centering on the crops as the illumination to render ground truth results.
+We initially obtain 22,256 background images with the corresponding illumination map in total.
+Also, we collect 60 3D models from the website (\url{https://laozicloud.com})\footnote{The author Zhongyun Bao purchased the 3D models for non-commercial research purpose only and produced the experimental results in this paper.
+Meta did not have access to these data.} as inserted objects, which contain various types of objects, such as \textit{bunny}, \textit{person}, \textit{lucy} \textit{etc}.

-{\bfseries{ Filtering images.}} To ensure the quality of the dataset for our object relighting task, we further filter out the following three kinds of images: (i) without obvious or natural-looking illumination, (ii) without a reasonable place to insert virtual object, and (iii) with inconspicuous or no shadows.
-In this way, we finally obtain 12,253 remaining background images.
+{\bfseries{Filtering background images.}} To ensure the quality of the dataset for our object illumination editing task, we further filter out the following three kinds of images: (1) without obvious or natural-looking illumination, (2) without a reasonable place to insert virtual object, and (3) with inconspicuous or no shadows.
+By this way, we finally obtain 12,253 remaining background images.

 {\bfseries{Rendering and compositing.}} With collected 3D models, background images, and the corresponding panorama maps, the ground truth object relighting images (see Figure~\ref{fig:data} (i)) are rendered using Blender.
-We first specify a plane at the bottom of the inserted object for casting shadows, then embed the 3D object into the cropped background image, and finally use the corresponding environment map to render the illumination of the object to produce the final result.
-Note that we use Photoshop to manually annotate each object in our dataset to produce their mask images.
+Specifically, we first specify a plane at the bottom of the inserted object for casting shadows, then embed the 3D object into the cropped background image, and finally use the corresponding panorama map to render the illumination of the object to produce the final result.
+Note that, due to the corresponding backgrounds are real-world 2D scene images, we use Photoshop to manually annotate each foreground object in our dataset to obtain accurate masks.